 Once you’ve registered at MyMedicare.gov, you can:

-• Manage your personal information (such as medical conditions, allergies, and implanted devices);
+Manage your personal information (like medical conditions, allergies, and implanted devices);

 MyMedicare.gov also features our new Blue Button, which allows you to download your Medicare claims data to your computer or mobile phone.